 - a) The College shall pay one hundred percent (100%) of the cost of the premiums of a long-term disability insurance plan.
-This plan shall provide benefits in the amount of two-thirds (2/3) of the monthly salary to a maximum benefit of three thousand five hundred dollars (\$3,500) after the ninetieth (90th) day of disability. - b) An employee on an approved leave of absence without pay shall have the option to retain coverage under the long-term disability plan during the period of the leave.
-Should the employee opt to retain coverage, they shall pay the cost of the premium of the longterm disability plan during the period of the leave.
+This plan shall provide benefits in the amount of seventy percent (70%) of the monthly salary to a maximum benefit of three thousand five hundred dollars (\$3,500) after the ninetieth (90th) day of disability. - b) An employee on an approved leave of absence without pay, under the LTD plan, will be entitled to all the health benefits for a period of twenty-four (24) months.
+Should the employee opt to retain coverage beyond the twenty-four (24) months, they shall pay the cost of the health benefit premium for the remaining duration of the leave.